yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 extant certificate authorities (CAs) before it can be used "for real", in enforcing mode.
 It is noted that the relevant industry forum (CA/Browser Forum) is indeed pushing for such extensive adoption.
+TACK has some similarities to the current proposal, but work on it seems to have stalled.
+{{tack}} compares our porposal to TACK.
-TACK has not been standardized.
-HPKP is a standard, but so far has proven hard to deploy (see {{hpkp}}).
+HPKP is a standard,
+but so far has proven hard to deploy (see {{hpkp}}).
 This proposal augments these mechanisms with a much easier to implement and deploy solution for server identity pinning, by